GovTechSG/seed-documentation/post-onboarding-instructions/mac-os-13.md

 ## Turn on Cloudflare WARP for macOS 13

-After onboarding your Internet device to SEED, install and turn on Cloudflare WARP to protect your Internet connection.
+After onboarding your Internet Device to SEED, install and turn on Cloudflare WARP to protect your Internet connection.

 1. [Download the latest Cloudflare WARP client](https://install.appcenter.ms/orgs/cloudflare/apps/1.1.1.1-macos-1/distribution_groups/release) for macOS.
 2. Go to the download folder and open the .pkg file.